29687

 Disability Inclusion Action Plan

-It aims to improve the lives of people with disability and moves us closer to a fully inclusive society for all.
-Sutherland Shire Council is committed to protecting the rights of people with disability and in promoting the value of diversity and inclusion across the community.
+Council is committed to protecting the rights of people with disability.
+We are committed to promoting the value of diversity and inclusion our community.

 Report an accessibility issue